6 Tips For Planning International Meetings

 Encouraging early app adoption is a best practice for any meeting you’re planning, but it will become absolutely crucial if you’ve gone global.
 Bake app adoption into your communication strategy early on so that your attendees aren’t stressing over it later.

 Take some time to allay your attendees’ fears that using the mobile app will cost them in data charges.
-Wayne Morris, Guidebook’s General Manager, EMEA, reminds us:
+Wayne Morris, Guidebook’s Chief Revenue Officer, reminds us:

 “When overseas, roaming can attract expensive charges from your mobile network.
 The good news for international travelers is that Guidebook is native and won’t eat into your data plan.”